vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-networks/New-AriaNetworksvCenterDataSource.md

 ### -enabled

-The parameter to enable the datasource.
+The parameter to enable the data source.

 ```yaml
 Type: String